rangle/redux-beacon/docs/migration-guide-v1-v2.md

 Before, a breaking change to a single target, extension, or util would result in a major version bump for the entire package.
-Since most users stick to one target this could lead to confusion as there might be many version bumps without any real impact to some users.
+Since most users stick to one target this could lead to confusion as there might be many version bumps without any real impact to a user.

-Another hope for this change is continuous, frequent, releases.
-Going forward the goal will be to have a npm release with each new commit to `master`.
+Another hope for this change is continuous frequent releases.
+Going forward the goal is to have an npm release with each new commit to `master`.
 Contributors should no longer have to wait for weeks or months for another major release to see their changes.